dotnet/android-samples/android-n/DirectBoot/README.md

 Direct Boot Sample
 ===========================

-This sample demonstrates how to store data in a device-encrypted storage which is always available while the device is booted both before and after any user credentials(PIN/Pattern/Password) are entered.
+This sample demonstrates how to store data in a device-protected storage which is always available while the device is booted both before and after any user credentials(PIN/Pattern/Password) are entered.

-Sensitive data (such as user's emails, auth tokens) shouldn't be stored in a device-encrypted storage because the storage isn't protected by the user's credential (PIN/Pattern/Password).
+Sensitive data (such as user's emails, auth tokens) shouldn't be stored in a device-protected storage because the storage isn't protected by the user's credential (PIN/Pattern/Password).

 Instructions